Student Life Policies

-The Associate Dean of Student Life in Mattin Suite 210, 410-516-8208, is the liaison for the Ethics Board.
+The Associate Dean for Student Conduct in Mattin Suite 210, 410-516-8208, is the liaison for the Ethics Board.
 If a student is suspected of a violation of academic ethics, the professor in charge of the course must contact the liaison for the Ethics Board to determine whether the student has a record of a previous violation of academic ethics.
 The professor will review the evidence with the student.
 If the professor believes that a violation of academic ethics has occurred, the professor may

 - promptly request a hearing by the Ethics Board (by contacting the liaison) and submitting a written charge, describing the details for the case.

 Direct Settlement between the Professor and Student

 If this is a first offense, the professor may settle the case with the student if the student admits responsibility.
 Written notification of the violations and the settlement, signed by the professor and countersigned by the student, should be sent to liaison for the Ethics Board.
 The penalty imposed may be selected from the following: retake the examination, paper or exercise involved; earn a lower grade in the course; or fail the course.
 If the professor or student feels that none of these penalties is appropriate, the case must be submitted to the Ethics Board for resolution.
 If this is a student's second violation of academic ethics, the case must be submitted to the Ethics Board.

 Ethics Board Hearings